openenergysolutions/openfmb.docs/docs/hmi/sld.md

 1. First, we need to add the four equipment that we identified above.
 On OpenFMB HMI side navigator menu, click on Settings, then click on Devices

-2. For each equpment, click on "ADD DEVICE" to bring up the add device dialog and enter the following information
+2. For each equipment, click on "ADD DEVICE" to bring up the add device dialog and enter the following information
     - Building Load (using Meter as measurement equipment)
         - Name: Meter
         - Device Type: meter